tallforasmurf/byteplay/about.md

 When it replaces a single opcode it can use the index to update that item in the codelist.

+**Caution!** This optimization assumes that no global value will be modified at run time.
+If any global value might take on a different value during execution, you should pass the `builtin_only=True` argument.
+In the unlikely case that your code alters the value of a *built-in* method at run-time, you should not apply `make_constants` at all.

 Then it again scans the bytecode looking for a sequence of one or more `LOAD_CONST` opcodes followed by one of `BUILD_TUPLE`, `BUILD_LIST`, or `BUILD_SET`.
 It "folds" the loaded constant values into a single tuple, list or set